 SEPTEMBER Yet another US burger joint comes to town as Wahlburgers comes to Covent Garden, brought to us by actor Mark Wahlberg and his brothers.
 The Tower of London provides a great backdrop to their Food Festival – I went last year and had an excellent time tasting all kinds of foods and gins!
 Kricket, one of my favourite Indian small plates venues heads to White City to join in what’s becoming a great foodie venue.
 The biggest chef news is that Tom Kerridge is due to open Kerridge’s Bar and Grill at the posh Corinthia Hotel after his plans to open at another posh hotel fell through with David Collins giving the old Massimo space a new look.

 PARKS & GARDENS, ROYAL PALACES

-- September India are back in town for the last match of the 5 test series at the Oval and you can also catch one day matches, county matches and 20:20 cricket too as the season draws to a close.
+SEPTEMBER India is back in town for the last match of the 5 test series at the Oval and you can also catch one-day matches, county matches and 20:20 cricket too as the season draws to a close.
 Stage 9 the final stage of the Tour of Britain cycle race rolls into London with a 14 lap circuit so plenty of chances to see the riders whoosh past.
-The Great River Race is an endurance test, like a marathon on the water from the Isle of Dogs to Ham House and you can see over 330 boats struggle through the 21.6 mile course.
+The Great River Race is an endurance test, like a marathon on the water from the Isle of Dogs to Ham House and you can see over 330 boats struggle through the 21.6-mile course.